When can I visit?

 Aren’t there other private museums like this one?

-Yes, by one estimate there are at least 45 in the US.
-Yet by all accounts those provide some public access.
+By one estimate there are at least 45 in the US though there are likely others that are smaller and not included in that list.
+Many of those museums provide some public access.
 Examples of stellar art museums that are private operating foundations and provide excellent public visits are The Broad in Los Angeles or Glenstone in Potomac, MD.
 Admission to both is free.
+The Solow Foundation is much different as there is no public access, yet it enjoys the same tax status.

 What’s the value of the art in the collection?